HeIIow2/music-downloader/README.md

     exist-->|"if already exists"|merge --> return
 ```

-This is Implemented in [music_kraken.objects.Collection.append()](src/music_kraken/objects/collection.py).
+This is Implemented in [music_kraken.objects.Collection.append()](documentation/objects.md#collection).
+The merging which is mentioned in the flowchart is explained in the documentation of [DatabaseObject.merge()](documentation/objects.md#databaseobjectmerge).

-The <u>indexing values</u> are defined in the superclass [DatabaseObject](src/music_kraken/objects/parents.py) and get implemented for each Object seperately.
+The <u>indexing values</u> are defined in the superclass [DatabaseObject](documentation/objects.md#databaseobject) and get implemented for each Object seperately.
 I will just give as example its implementation for the `Song` class:

 ```python
 @property